Vision: A happy and self-reliant community with good governance, rich culture and pristine nature.

-Punakha Dzongkhag is well known for rice, vegetables and fruits owing to its favorable location, soil and climatic conditions.
-The Dzongkhag basically grows little of everything but the main cash crops are paddy, wheat, maize and mustard.
-Though citrus fruits are among the main fruits grown in the Dzongkhag, other fruits like persimmon, guavas, peaches, plums, pears, avocado and apricots are grown.
-The Dzongkhag also grows a variety of vegetables such as chilies, raddish, cabbages, brinjals, leaves and tomatoes.
+Punakha Dzongkhag is well known for rice, vegetables, and fruits owing to its favorable location, soil, and climatic conditions.
+The Dzongkhag basically grows little of everything but the main cash crops are paddy, wheat, maize, and mustard.
+Though citrus fruits are among the main fruits grown in the Dzongkhag, other fruits like persimmon, guavas, peaches, plums, pears, avocado, and apricots are grown.
+The Dzongkhag also grows a variety of vegetables such as chilies, radish, cabbages, brinjals, leaves, and tomatoes.

 The Dzongkhag is also a popular tourist destination.
 Punakha Dzong is a major attraction besides Talo Dzong, Chhimi lhakhang, Khamsum Yulay Namgyel Chorten, and the two hot springs, namely Koma tshachu and the Chhubu tshachu.

-The construction of farm roads has connected all Gewog centres even penetrating most of the major villages.
+The construction of farm roads has connected all Gewog centers even penetrating most of the major villages.
 Such accessibility has reduced the walking distance to less than one hour from road head for over 98% of the people.
-Adequate number of RNR centres, Basic Health Units and Schools are established at convenient locations in all the Gewogs to provide prompt delivery of services.
+An adequate number of RNR centers, Basic Health Units, and Schools are established at convenient locations in all the Gewogs to provide prompt delivery of services.